dvanderweele/ART/README.md

 Of course, this means a new data supporting data structure, and because we're in JavaScript-world, it's sure to get weird :-).

 Complications arise because Javascript numbers are always 64-bit floats — except when they aren't.
-If you use TypedArrays, the numbers are stored according to the type you expect (e.g., unsigned 32-bit integer), but when you read it into a variable or try to do maths with that value then suddenly you're teleported to the realm of floating point wickedness.
+If you use TypedArrays, the numbers are stored according to the format you expect (e.g., unsigned 32-bit integer), but when you read it into a variable or try to do maths with that value then suddenly you're teleported to the realm of floating point wickedness.
 And if you then attempt bitwise operations on those numbers, it gets even more BANANAS.

 By default the bitwise operators appear to treat your doubles as 32-bit *signed* integers.
 That means you have only 31 bits to flip, and another that's there for signing.
 You can reclaim the 32nd bit for flipping if you are willing to lace your bitwise operational code with these suffixes: `>>> 0`